brickman1444/superspygame/Rules.md

 ## Setup

+As a group you will come up with your main character, the superspy, and the basics of the supervillain.
+The superspy cannot be a white man, but the supervillain can be.

-First pick a starting location which is where the superspy is from.
-The starting location must be outside the United States and the United Kingdom, and the superspy cannot be a white man.
+First, pick a starting location which is where the superspy is from.
+The starting location must be a real place outside the United States and the United Kingdom.
+Some fun starting locations are the the Pyramids, Egypt; Buenos Aires, Argentina; Seoul, Korea; and Budapest, Hungary.

 Pick a codename.
 If you can't think of one, choose a color and an animal: